 3101.0 - Australian Demographic Statistics, Dec 2014 Quality Declaration

 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 25/06/2015

 |Page tools: Print Page Print All RSS Search this Product|

-Queensland's population growth has slowed to its lowest rate in 15 years, according to figures released by the Australian Bureau of Statistics (ABS) today.
+Victoria has recorded its highest net interstate migration in over forty years, figures released today by the Australian Bureau of Statistics (ABS) have revealed.

 For population estimates at the regional level, please see Regional Population Growth, Australia, 2013-14 (cat. no. 3218.0) and Population by Age and Sex, Regions of Australia, 2013 (cat. no. 3235.0), available for free download from http://www.abs.gov.au